thoriqfarras/titanic_survivor_prediction/README.md

 # titanic_survivor_prediction
 A competition from Kaggle's 'Getting Started' category.

-You can check all of my submitted submissions by checking the `submissions`.
+You can check all of my submitted submissions by checking the `submissions` folder.

 ## Score